joshbegley/nyt-latest/README.md

 `The Las Vegas Metropolitan Police Department would confirm only that it was serving search warrants related to the investigation into the fatal stabbing of Jeff German, a veteran investigative reporter for The Las Vegas Review-Journal.`\
 https://nytimes.com/2022/09/07/us/journalist-stabbing-las-vegas.html?searchResultPosition=2

-**Pakistan’s Vulnerability to Disaster Was Through The Roof.
+**Pakistan’s Vulnerability to Disaster Was Through the Roof.
 Then Came the Floods.**\
 `The Pakistani climate scientist Fahad Saeed on why he’s scared.`\
 https://nytimes.com/2022/09/07/opinion/environment/floods-in-pakistan-climate-change-vulnerability.html?searchResultPosition=3